-Founded in 1992, Japanese company Internet Initiative Japan (IIJ) has more than 3000 employees and an annual profit of over 5 million yen.
+Founded in 1992, Japanese company Internet Initiative Japan (IIJ) has more than 3000 employees and an annual profit of over 5 billion yen.
 They work with more than 11,000 mainly medium and large company customers as well as government organizations.
 Their website is available in Japanese and English.

 Features and Ease of Use

 IIJ provides internet, WAN service, and network related services.
 Their network is truly global, with Network Operation Centers (NOC) in twenty-eight Japanese locations, five in the U.S., one in the U.K., two in Singapore, and one in Hong Kong.
 Each NOC is equipped with an uninterruptible power supply, air conditioning, fire extinguishing equipment, and a strict entry and exit management system.